1601-mma2013/Interactive-Directory/README.md

 **Faculty**: Faculty of Creative Multimedia

 Aina is 22 years old girl who further her study in Multimedia University, majoring in Media Arts.
-Her past record in his previous college was outstanding where she achieved 3.9 CGPA and very active in sports and club activities.
+Her past record in her previous college was outstanding where she achieved 3.9 CGPA and very active in sports and club activities.
 She wants to continue active in club and sports and maintaning the result.
 Unfortunately, she is new to MMU environment and does not familiar with it yet.

 1. goals
    - To achieve high CGPA by consulting with lecturers other than class time.